geneyx/geneyx.analysis.api/docs/README.md

 # geneyx.analysis.api
-The documentation are now available at the wiki page at https://github.com/geneyx/geneyx.analysis.api/wiki
+The documentation are now available on the wiki page at https://github.com/geneyx/geneyx.analysis.api/wiki